WindyDay-Port/E-commerce-Data-Warehousing/README.md

 # Shopsphere Data Warehousing
-This is the code repository that hold source code folders for the case study of Shopshere, an (artificial) multi-region e-commerce organization.
+This is the code repository that hold source code folders for the case study of Shopsphere, an (artificial) multi-region e-commerce organization.
 It offers products across multiple fields like Electronics, Fashion, Home & Kitchen, and Health & Beauty.
 The pipeline extracts data from a pre-built data model hosted in MySQL, merges it into a unified table, and loads the result into BigQuery for further transformation and modeling using dbt Cloud.

 ## Project Architecture